RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 side will be empty but correctly initialized.
 Must be used when adding a new field but without moving old data to it.
 In RM v10, an uninitialized data field will not behave as expected in the footnote sentence language.
-This may get fixed.
+This may get fixed in a later RM release.

 * NULL on right side (destination) means the data on left side field will not be used and the old field and its data are deleted.